Bermuda fares better than expected from hurricane's direct hit

 | HAMILTON Bermuda

-HAMILTON Bermuda Hurricane Gonzalo scored a direct hit on Bermuda Friday night into Saturday morning, pummelling the tiny island chain with rain and howling winds that downed trees and knocked out power but spared it catastrophic damage or death.
+HAMILTON Bermuda Bermuda suffered extensive power outages on Saturday after Hurricane Gonzalo pummeled the tiny island chain with rain and howling winds, but the tourist destination dodged catastrophic damage and death despite the direct hit.

-Much of the Atlantic archipelago, a tourist destination and affluent insurance industry hub about 640 miles (1,030 km) off the coast of North Carolina, was still without electricity Saturday afternoon and many roads were impassable due to debris.
+Most of the Atlantic archipelago, an affluent insurance industry hub about 640 miles (1,030 km) off the coast of North Carolina, was without electricity Saturday morning and many roads were impassable due to downed trees and debris.

 “I think all of Bermuda would agree that we took a licking.
 We are a bit bruised," Dunkley said in a radio broadcast, according to the local Royal Gazette.
 But, he added, "all in all we came out of this storm much better than we expected."

-By Saturday afternoon, Gonzalo was about 450 miles (725 km) north-northeast of Bermuda, with sustained winds of 90 mph (150 kph), the hurricane centre said.
+By mid Saturday, weather on the island had improved with Gonzalo about 355 miles (575 km) north-northeast of Bermuda, with sustained winds of 90 mph (150 kph), the U.S. National Hurricane Center in Miami said.

 Gonzalo roared ashore just five days after Tropical Storm Fay hit, serving a one-two punch to the island.